mvrdevelopment/spec/gdtf-spec.md

 Fixture type node children are specified in [table 4](#user-content-table-4 ).

-For SVG files defining the `Thumbnail` you can mark the elements defining Movement Range and the Connection Input position.
+For SVG files defining the `Thumbnail` view must be the view from bottom in Z direction.
+You can mark the elements in the 'Thumbnail' defining Movement Range and the Connection Input position.
 * Movement Range: shapes inside the SVG with fill and stroke color Red (#FF0000(RGB: 255, 0, 0)) and with fill and stroke opacity 0, allow software to identify these shapes as a movement range of the device.
 * Connection Input (Pigtail): shapes inside the SVG with fill and stroke color Green (#00FF00 (RGB: 0, 255, 0)) and with fill and stroke opacity 0, allow software to identify these shapes as a connection input (pigtail) part of the device.